pfmiles/dropincc.java/README.md

 It's a very straightforward step.
 Just need a little explaination:

 * Basic grammar elements are 'TokenDef'(terminal) and 'Grule'(non-terminal), and you are not restricted to define TokenDefs in prior to all other elements, you can just define TokenDefs instantly, as regular expression strings, while you defining structure of your grammar.
 Like `expr.define(addend, CC.ks(a.or("\\-"), addend));`, the `"\\-"` is a regex string, it defines a TokenDef on-the-fly.
+* Currently use built-in java regular expression to define token schemes.
 * Elements concatenations are expressed in comma separated sequences, `expr, CC.EOF` means `expr $` for example.
 * Alternative productions are expressed as a `alt` method call, for example, the `factor` rule has two alternative productions, the second one is defined as `.alt("\\d+(\\.\\d+)?");`.
 * Inline alternatives are expressed as a `or` method call on elements.
 See `a.or("\\-")` or `m.or("/")` in above definitions.